 Book stipend: $1,000 per year

 Tuition and fees

 Yellow Ribbon Benefits

 Other military tuition assistance options

 You can have a significant amount of your university costs covered between the GI Bill and Yellow Ribbon benefits.
-However, there are additional options for tuition reduction through scholarships, grants and more that may depend on your demographics, branch of the military, field of study and more.
+However, there are additional options for tuition reduction through scholarships, grants, and other sources that may depend on your demographics, branch of the military, field of study, and more.

 Scholarships and grants